TRACE: Contrastive learning for multi-trial time-series data in neuroscience

 \subsection{Quantitative measures of embedding quality}

-We evaluated the embedding quality using different metrics: \begin{enumerate} [leftmargin=15pt, labelindent=0pt, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item The \textit{ARI score}~\citep{hubert1985comparing} between the response-group labels based on the moving bar time series (ON, OFF, ON-OFF, Sbc, see above) and response groups in the 2D embedding identified using Mixture of Gaussian clustering with 4 clusters.
-This quantifies how well the 2D embedding captured major response groups. \item The \textit{kNN accuracy} as a standard metric that quantifies embedding quality by predicting the response-type labels through a majority vote of each point's 15 nearest neighbors in the 2D embedding space.
-This metric indicates how well points from the same response group cluster together and is commonly used in contrastive learning \cite{oquab2023dinov2}. \item \textit{Spearman's rank correlation} $r_S$~\citep{spearman1904proof} between pairwise distances in the original time-series space and the low-dimensional embedding, $r_S = \operatorname{corr}(\|x_i -x_j\|, \| z_i -z_j\|)$ to quantify how well the embedding preserved the relative distances between data points.
-This is a common metric for visualization methods~\citep{kobak2019art}, but rests on the assumption that distances between the original data are meaningful, which may not be the case due to the curse of dimensionality (Sec.~\ref{sec:synthetic_results}, \cite{aggarwal2001surprising}).
+We evaluated the embedding quality using different metrics: \begin{enumerate} [leftmargin=15pt, labelindent=0pt, itemsep=5pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item The \textit{ARI score}~\citep{hubert1985comparing} between response groups identified in the 2D embedding using Mixture of Gaussian clustering and either the group labels of the calcium imaging dataset or brain region of the Neuropixels dataset, respectively.
+This quantifies how well the 2D embedding captured major response groups.

+\item The \textit{kNN accuracy} as a standard metric that quantifies embedding quality by predicting the response-type labels through a majority vote of each point's 15 nearest neighbors in the 2D embedding space.
+This metric indicates how well points from the same response group cluster together and is commonly used in contrastive learning \cite{oquab2023dinov2}.

+\item \textit{Spearman's rank correlation} $r_S$~\citep{spearman1904proof} between pairwise distances in the original time-series space and the low-dimensional embedding, $r_S = \operatorname{corr}(\|x_i -x_j\|, \| z_i -z_j\|)$ to quantify how well the embedding preserved the relative distances between data points.
+This is a common metric for visualization methods~\citep{kobak2019art}, but rests on the assumption that distances between the original data are meaningful, which may not be the case due to the curse of dimensionality (\cite{aggarwal2001surprising}).